 Break up chores into time segments.
-What needs to be done daily, weekly, monthly or yearly?
+What needs to be done daily, weekly, monthly, or yearly?
 Post them on the family calendar.

 Your mother was right.
 You should always clean up a mess the minute it is made.

-Keep a basic level of tidiness and you'll never face an overwhelming mess.
-If you follow these organizing tips, fall will be the start of more than a fresh new season.
+Keep a basic level of tidiness, and you'll never face an overwhelming mess.
+If you follow these fall organizing tips, fall will be the start of more than a fresh new season.

 It will be the season you at last organize your home and family life.